Frequently asked questions

 Information for agents

-If you are invited for an interview, please make sure that, if there is a script available, you have read the play so that the director can have a fruitful dialogue with you.
-If you have been called for an interview at short notice this may not be possible and will, of course, be taken into account.
+If you are invited for an audition, please make sure that, if there is a script available, you have read the play so that the director can have a fruitful dialogue with you.
+If you have been called for an audition at short notice this may not be possible and will, of course, be taken into account.
 If the production is a new play, we will endeavour to send you the relevant scenes.

 Please be in good time for your appointment.
 If you have to cancel or are going to be late please let us know.